Here is your complete DIY travel guide to the tourist spots in Tadian!

 Tadian in Mountain Province remains lesser known when it comes to tourism.
-Unknown to many, however, Tadian hosts fascinating tourist spots.
-From cascading waterfalls, scenic mountains views, healing springs, serene lakes to mystic caves, Tadian deserves a spot in the growing ecotourism world.
+Unknown to many, however, Tadian hosts fascinating tourist spots. such as cascading waterfalls, scenic mountain views, healing springs, serene lakes, and mystic caves.

-As a backgrounder, the term “Tadian” is derived from the Ilocano word, “Tadi,” which is a horn-like growth at the hind of a matured cock.
-Accordingly, cockfighting was a popular game in Tadian during the olden days.
+“Tadian” is derived from the Ilocano word, “Tadi,” which is a horn-like growth at the hind of a matured cock.
+Cockfighting was a popular game in Tadian during the olden days.
 Thus, Tadian could mean “a place for arming cocks with a tadi.”